makersacademy/takeaway-challenge/README.md

 - Added guard clause to #place to raise error if basket size is 0.
 Test green.

 - Refactored to move guard clause to #check_basket

+### Solving the correct requirements

+So, previously I had implemented a slightly different solution, with separate methods to add items and place the order.
+This didn't match the requirements, which are to provide a single method that accepts a series of arguments: a list of dishes, their quantities and a number that should be the exact total.

+### User Story 2

+> As a customer
+> So that I can order the meal I want
+> I would like to be able to select some number of several available dishes

+This user story is partway implemented, the menu can return dishes when prompted.
+Now there needs to be a place method that accepts:

+- the series of dishes
+- their quantities
+- a number that should be the exact total

+And returns true or false based on if the number is the exact total of the sum of the price of the dishes ordered.

+- Wrote test for #place in order_spec.rb to return true if passed: "pie", 1, 6.
+Test red.

+- Wrote #place to accept three arguments and return true.
+Test green.

+- Wrote test for #place to return false if passed: "pie", 1, 4.
+Test red.

+  - In order to pass this test I did some slight refactoring of the dishes hash to use a string (i.e. "pie") as a key, rather than a number.

+- In #place I used menu#provide_dish to get the dish, and set a variable price with that dish's #price method.
+Then return a comparison between the passed total and the actual price.
+Test green.

+- Wrote test for #place to return true if passed: "pie", 1, "mash", 1, 10.
+Test red.

+- Updated #place to take a variable length argument dish_list.
+Added variables:
+  - dishes assigned by filtering the strings from dish_list
+  - quantities assigned by filtering the integers from dish_list
+  - actual_total assigned by mapping through dishes and getting the price of each item from menu

+- Finally, return comparison of actual_total and total passed in.
+Test green.

+- Refactoring, it appears that @menu.provide_dish(dish).price should just be something that we could ask the menu for, like @menu.provide_price(dish).
+Added that method to menu.

+- Also extracted some private helper methods from #place: #get_dishes, #get_quantities and #total_price.
+Tests still green.

+- Wrote test for #place to return true if passed: "pie", 2, "mash", 1, 16.
+Test red.

+- Updated #total_price to take both dishes and quantities as arguments.
+Variable prices maps through dishes and asks the menu to provide the price for that dish.
+Totals are calculated by zipping the prices with quantities to create a 2d array of the price of each item and how many there are.
+Then mapping through that array and multiplying each subarray's values together results in an array of subtotals.
+Finally, sum the subtotal array.
+Test green.

+- For my own sanity wrote a test for #place to return true if passed: "pie", 40, "mash", 12, "chips", 7, 323

 ### Reflections